MD2Korg/CerebralCortex-Vagrant/README.md

 ```
 The `Username/Password Authentication Failed` response confirms that the installation was successful and the system is online.

-##FAQ
-XXX Add me
-1. System requirements
-2. Possible errors that can be encountered during the installation.

 The following commands lists the the status of all the services used by CerebralCortex.
 Docker-Compose commands can be used to
 interact with Cerebral Cortex's containers.